kstomar/be-assignment-junior-1/README.md

 - Fork the repository.
 - Clone the repository in your local machine.
 - Run `rails db:setup`, this will also seed data in the `User` model
+- Run rails webpacker:install to load the assets thing.
 - Run `rails s` to start the server and `rails c` for rails console

 ## Requirements